Buyer’s Guide: Drain Cleaners

 Trust these choices for the best drain cleaner in each category.

 This enzymatic cleaner with a proprietary blend of eco-friendly ingredients gobbles up toilet paper wads, cotton swabs, hair, lint, grease, and soap scum clogs.
-Use it in kitchens or bathroom sinks, tubs, showers, and even toilets—the non-corrosive, biodegradable formula is safe on all kinds of pipes, from plastic to copper.
+Use it in kitchen or bathroom sinks, tubs, showers, and even toilets—the non-corrosive, biodegradable formula is safe on all kinds of pipes, from plastic to copper.
 The dual-chambered container means no measuring required—simply pour one full chamber of the liquid into clogged sinks and tubs or two chambers into toilets.
-Give the product (which earned four out of five stars from satisfied Amazon customers) two hours to a full night of dwell time and then flush the drain with water to restore pristine pipes.
-Available on Amazon.
+Give the product two hours to a full night of dwell time and then flush the drain with water to restore pristine pipes.
+Buy now.

-BEST CAUSTIC DRAIN CLEANER: Professor Amos SuperFast Drain Cleaner, 2-Pack ($34.95)
+BEST CAUSTIC DRAIN CLEANER: Professor Amos SuperFast Drain Cleaner

-Scour sink, tub, and shower drain pipes spotless—whether they be clogged by hair, food, grease, or soap scum—with this caustic cleaner, rated 4.3 out of five stars by Amazon reviewers.
+Scour sink, tub, and shower drain pipes spotless—whether they be clogged by hair, food, grease, or soap scum—with this caustic cleaner.
 While the lye-based formula is tough on gunk, it’s gentle enough for pipes made of plastic and copper.
 The 32-ounce twin-pack comes with a convenient pour spout for effortless application.
 Pour a few ounces of cleaner into the drain, wait 15 minutes, then flush with hot water.
-Available on Amazon.
+Buy now.

-BEST ACIDIC DRAIN CLEANER: Liquid Lightning Buffered Sulfuric Acid Drain Cleaner, 2-Pack ($29.94)
+BEST ACIDIC DRAIN CLEANER: Liquid Lightning Buffered Sulfuric Acid Drain Cleaner

-Sulfuric acid is the key ingredient of this ultra-strength acidic drain cleaner that scored five stars from Amazon shoppers.
-It’s potent enough to clear sink and toilet clogs that other cleaners leave behind—be they be made of hair, grease, soap scum, paper, rags, or coffee grounds.
+Sulfuric acid is the key ingredient of this ultra-strength acidic drain cleaner.
+It’s potent enough to clear sink and toilet clogs that other cleaners leave behind.
 Use by pouring one-and-a-half to two cups of cleaner into a drain, waiting for 15 minutes, then flushing for five minutes with cold water.
-The cleaner will not damage plastic and acid-resistant metal pipes (e.g., copper) but isn’t for use in tubs or showers and it shouldn’t be used in pipes made of corrosion-prone metals like aluminum or galvanized steel.
-Available on Amazon.
+The cleaner will not damage plastic and acid-resistant metal pipes (e.g., copper), but note that it’s not for use in tubs or showers, nor for pipes made of corrosion-prone metals like aluminum or galvanized steel.
+Buy now.